alexandrnikitin/blog/_posts/2015-09-27-dotnet-generics-under-the-hood.md

 <figure>
 	<a href="{{ site.url }}/images/dotnet-generics-under-the-hood/the-fix.png"><img src="{{ site.url }}/images/dotnet-generics-under-the-hood/the-fix.png"></a>
 </figure>
 Basically it says that the point \#3 "Global cache lookup" in the list of optimizations mentioned above didn't work as expected (or at all).
 Take a look at the comment above the changed lines - it wasn't changed because was right.
-That moment... :open_mouth:
+That rare moment... :open_mouth:

 ### Moral
 Is your code slow?
 Just add two empty methods :laughing: